DARE-lab/DARE-lab.github.io/content/authors/Ahlam Bavi/_index.md

     url: 'https://www.uregina.ca/media-art-performance/directory/bavi-ahlam.html'

 # Short bio (displayed in user profile at end of posts)
-bio: Ahlam Bavi is an industrial designer, digital artist, and design educator specializing in digital design, cultural heritage preservation and accessibility.
-With expertise in 3D technologies, computational generative design, and digital humanities research, she's dedicated to making heritage more accessible, particularly for Indigenous peoples and marginalized communities.
-As a visual artist, she utilizes 3D printing to craft captivating sculptures, while as an educator, she empowers students with digital media and gamification skills, employing creative thinking and user-centred design methods.
-Through innovative approaches like 3D printing and interactive media, Ahlam fosters inclusivity and engagement among diverse audiences, striving for a world without barriers.
+bio: Ahlam Bavi is an Assistant Professor at the University of Regina.
+She is an industrial designer, digital artist, and design educator specializing in digital design, cultural heritage preservation and accessibility.

 interests:
   -